cellplatform/platform-0.2.0/code/system/sys.fs.spec/README.md

 # sys.fs.spec
-Filesystem specifications.
+Functional Filesystem Specifications.
+Types:

+- `sys.fs / FsDriver`

+<p>&nbsp;</p>

 ### About
-Executable specifications to run against `sys.fs` (filesystem) implementations to certify that they comply with the intended behavior of the filesystem `<Type>` abstraction.
+An executable set of specifications to run against `sys.fs` driver implementations to certify that they comply with the intended behavior of the filesystem `<Type>` abstraction.